leungcnie/meowtivate/README.md

 # Meowtivate

-Stay meowtivated to finish your work with this whimsical to-do and habit tracker app, and collect herbaceous feline friends along the way
+Stay meowtivated to finish your work with this whimsical to-do and habit tracker app, and collect herbaceous feline friends along the way!

-How to get cats?

-By completing all your tasks (todo & daily tasks together), you will unlock a special Meow.
+* Unlock cats by completing all your tasks (to-do & daily tasks combined)

-We also provide a shop, where you spend your Meow coins, purchase customize pots.

-By finishing your daily tasks in a streak, big rewards of coins are waiting for you.
+* Finish your daily tasks and maintain your streak to obtain big meowcoin rewards

-Want to have a reminder of your tasks, you can set a timer,  Meowtivate will send you a SMS twith a lits of things await for your completion.

-Enjoy!!!
+* Shop for new pots to customize your plant
+* **_Want a reminder?_** Set a timer to have your unfinished tasks sent to you through SMS

+Enjoy!

 ## Peekaboo